prasanth100v/Git-and-Github/Company Workflow.md

 ```
 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAI... your_email@company.com
 ```
-> 📌 Only the .pub key is shared
-> ❌ Never share the private key (id_ed25519)
+> 📌 Only the .pub key is shared   ❌ Never share the private key (id_ed25519)

-4️⃣ Add SSH Key to GitHub
+### Add SSH Key to GitHub
 ```
 GitHub → Settings
 SSH and GPG keys
-New SSH key
+Click New SSH key
-Paste the public key
+Paste the key
+Type: Authentication Key
 Save
 ```